MarcusGrass/MarcusGrass.github.io/pages/projects/RustLinuxKernelModule.md

     whence: Whence) -> Result<kernel::bindings::loff_t>;
 ```

+---

 Making a safer abstraction over the bindings struct `file` would be even better, but deemed out of scope,
 the rust-api now communicates that lseek takes a reference to a file that should not be mutated
 (it can safely be mutated with synchronization, again out of scope), an offset, and a `Whence`-enum which
 can only be one of 5 types.

+---

-However, something needs to wrap this `Rust`-function, validate that `Whence` can be converted from the provided `int`
+Continuing, something needs to wrap this `Rust`-function, validate that `Whence` can be converted from the provided `int`
 from the `C`-style function, and check that the file-pointer is non-null, turn it into a reference, and lastly handle
 the `Result`.